Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). II. The initial mass function: The initial mass function of S284-EC1

 \subsection{Comparison with other IMF determinations}

 The local Galactic field population has been found to have a mass function that peaks at $0.25\:M_\odot$ \citep{chabrier05}.
-Previous studies of nearby regions with solar metallicity have found results consistent with this \citep[e.g.,][using a sample of clusters studied spectroscopically]{andersen_08}. \citet{damian21} used a photometric sample of 9 regions with variable depth in terms of limiting magnitude to determine an average peak mass of $0.32\pm0.02\:M_\odot$.
-A value slightly above $0.25\:M_\odot$ has also been reported recently for the Orion Nebular Cluster (ONC) \citep{gennaro_onc,strampelli}.
+Previous studies of nearby regions with solar metallicity have found results consistent with this \citep[e.g.,][using a sample of clusters studied spectroscopically]{andersen_08}. { However, there has been observed some variations from region to region \citep[e.g.,][]{bastian10}.
+For example, \citet{damian21} used a photometric sample of 9 regions with variable depth in terms of limiting magnitude to determine an average peak mass of $0.32\pm0.02\:M_\odot$ with an observed range from $0.18-0.44\:M_\odot$.
+Overall, the peak of the IMF measured here is on the lower side of the values determined for solar metallicity regions.}

 In contrast, recent studies of the low-mass IMF in Galactic metal-poor environments have suggested a lower peak mass.
-The Digel Cloud 2 has a lower metallicity than S284, i.e., -0.7 dex.
+The Digel Cloud 2 has a lower metallicity than S284, i.e., $-0.7$ dex.
 This region was imaged by \citet{yasui24}, who determined a peak mass ${\rm log}(m_0)=-1.5\pm0.5$ ($0.03^{+0.07}_{-0.03} M_\odot$).
 Their result, would thus suggest that the peak mass of the IMF decreases relatively rapidly with decreasing metallicity.
-It should be noted that the isochrones used are different than the ones used here and in e.g. \citet{gennaro_onc} and that the effects of crowding and nebulosity were gauged purely by photometric errors and not completeness calculations.
+However, it should be noted that the isochrones used are different than the ones used here and in, e.g., \citet{gennaro_onc} and the effects of crowding and nebulosity were gauged purely by photometric errors and not completeness calculations.
 Similarly, \citet{yasui23} suggest for the Galactic metal-poor region Sh2-209 that the IMF has a break mass at $0.1\:M_\odot$, but with the precise value depending on the distance and age for the system.
 The equivalent power law fitting to the local Galactic field population finds a break mass of $0.5\:M_\odot$ \citep{kroupa2024}.

 Previous studies in, e.g., the SMC and LMC have been limited to the higher mass part of the IMF, where the power-law index was found to be similar to that of the Galactic field IMF \citep{andersen_30dor,dario}.
 However, the field IMF in the dwarf galaxy Coma Berenices has suggested a higher peak mass of the IMF, despite the low metallicity of the galaxy \citep{gennaro_dwarf}.
 Note that the completeness limit in these studies was estimated at $0.23\:M_\odot$, barely reaching the Chabrier IMF peak.
 As noted in \citet{andersen_wd1}, when only one side of the log-normal is fitted, there is some degeneracy between the peak mass and the width of the fit.